vendablefall/littlekiwibus/_posts/2019-01-14-demolishing-the-bus-interior.md

 date:   2019-01-14 00:00:00 +0800 #re-adjust date as needed (post will not be shown untill that date)
 author: Bridget Porter # name here
 ---
 We're back!
 Back into our routines after three very exciting weeks in New Zealand.
 We're still blissfully full of ham, Christmas pudding & Terry's Chocolate Oranges, and we even still have a bit of Christmas cheer.. but physically, we are pooped.
+Here we detail a few tips that we wish we knew at thr start of our demolision and the tools we used.

 <img src="{{site.url}}/images/AandB_stick.JPG"/>
 <a class="image-ccodewordaptions">Twig art in India</a>